-In addition to the identification of P. gingivalis gingipains in the postmortem brain tissue of Alzheimer's disease subjects, we conducted a separate study where we identified bacterial DNA in the brain tissue of Alzheimer's patients from two separate genes found, we believe, only in P. gingivalis (16S and hmuY), confirming the presence of this specific bacteria.
+In addition to the identification of P. gingivalis gingipains in the postmortem brain tissue of Alzheimer's disease subjects, we conducted a separate study where we identified bacterial DNA in the brain tissue of Alzheimer's patients from two separate gene sequences found only in P. gingivalis (16S and hmuY), confirming the presence of this specific bacteria.